 In 1884 Paul Gottlieb Nipkow, a 23-year old university student in Germany, patented the first electromechanical television system which employed a scanning disk, a spinning disk with a series of holes spiraling toward the center, for rasterization.
 The holes were spaced at equal angular intervals such that in a single rotation the disk would allow light to pass through each hole and onto a light-sensitive selenium sensor which produced the electrical pulses.
 As an image was focused on the rotating disk, each hole captured a horizontal "slice" of the whole image.

-amplifier tube technology became available.
+Nipkow's design would not be practical until advances in amplifier tube technology became available.
 The device was only useful for transmitting still "halftone" images — represented by equally spaced dots of varying size — over telegraph or telephone lines.
 Later designs would use a rotating mirror-drum scanner to capture the image and a cathode ray tube (CRT) as a display device, but moving images were still not possible, due to the poor sensitivity of the selenium sensors.
 In 1907 Russian scientist Boris Rosing became the first inventor to use a CRT in the receiver of an experimental television system.
 He used mirror-drum scanning to transmit simple geometric shapes to the CRT.

-John Logie Baird demonstrated the transmission of moving silhouette images in London in 1925, and of moving, monochromatic images in 1926.
+Scottish inventor John Logie Baird demonstrated the transmission of moving silhouette images in London in 1925, and of moving, monochromatic images in 1926.
 Baird's scanning disk produced an image of 30 lines resolution, just enough to discern a human face, from a double spiral of lenses.
 Remarkably, in 1927 Baird also invented the world's first video recording system, "Phonovision" — by modulating the output signal of his TV camera down to the audio range he was able to capture the signal on a 10-inch wax audio disc using conventional audio recording technology.
 A handful of Baird's 'Phonovision' recordings survive and these were finally decoded and rendered into viewable images in the 1990s using modern digital signal-processing technology.

 No comments: